Kubernetes Environments for Dremio

 See this table for resource request recommendations of the variours parts of the deployment, Recommended Resources Configuration.

-Dremio recommends having separate EKS node groups for the different components of our services to allow each node group to autoscale independently:
+The following sections suggest AWS and Azure machines that could be used to meet our production sizing.
+Dremio recommends having separate node groups for the different components of our services to allow each node group to autoscale independently.

 Coordinators

-is a good option, offering a CPU-to-memory ratio of 1:2.
-In the Helm charts, this would result in 30 CPUs and 60 GB of memory allocated to the Dremio pod. -
+For coordinators, Dremio recommends 32 CPUs and 64 GB of memory.
+Hence, a c6i.8xlarge or Standard_F32s is a good option.
+In the Helm charts, this would result in 30 CPUs and 60 GB of memory allocated to the Dremio pod.
+The high CPU count is important for high-throughput workloads.

 Executors